The Ambition

 - Ensure residual embodied carbon emissions are compensated for.

-Since 2021 we have helped British Land offset residual carbon emissions using high-quality carbon credits, towards its net zero target.
+Since 2021 Climate Impact Partners has worked with British Land to offset residual carbon emissions using high-quality carbon credits, towards its net zero target.

 We ensured that all carbon credits were: